Cost of LivingUpdated May 2026

 How does Columbia compare to other midwest cities?

-Among midwestern cities in our database, Columbia ranks near the middle for rent prices.
+Among midwestern cities in our database, Columbia ranks as one of the more affordable options for rent prices.
 Nearby alternatives include Jefferson City and Independence.
 Use our comparison tool to see exact category-by-category differences.

 ← All costs in ColumbiaRent Prices in all cities →All Cost of LivingMissouri overviewCan I afford Columbia?Living alone in ColumbiaSalary needed in Columbia